Skip to main content

 • “The concept behind the story of this game is quite good.”

-• “The game attempts to merge several aspects from different genres to a turn-based 'tabletop' strategy game with a grim story in the background, and I'm all in for it.”
+• “The game attempts to merge several aspects from different genres into a turn-based "tabletop" strategy game with a grim story in the background, and I'm all in for it.”

-• “Right now I see zero rewards and no way to just relax from the constant unprompted zombie attacks that aren't worrisome or really that impactful.
-They are just annoying and stop me from moving on with the main story, what little there is.
-On top of that, the move orders are really buggy; I click for them to move a tile over but they don't do anything.
-I have to constantly re-click the party for a turn to end, and when I did split the party, it became more annoying as now I had two to three groups with the same frustrating issue.”
+• “Right now I see zero rewards and no way to just relax from the constant unprompted zombie attacks that aren't worrying or really impactful; they are just annoying and stop me from moving on with the main story, what little there is.
+On top of that, the move orders are really buggy: I click for them to move a tile over but they don't do anything.
+I have to constantly re-click the party for a turn to end.
+When I split the party, it became more annoying as I had two to three groups with the same issue.”

 • graphics